Masala Herb

 Did you know that you can make your own curry powder from scratch?

-Curry Powder is omnipresent and this recipe is all yours if you want to easily add flavors to your recipes.
+Curry Powder is a popular spice blend in many countries in Europe and Asia, and this recipe is all yours if you want to easily add flavors to your recipes.

 Curry Powder is a blend of spices.
-The spice blend is a British invention, from their time when they ruled over India.
+The spice blend is a British invention, from their time when they colonized India.

 It is said that the ground blend of spices was conveniently transported from Madras (South India) to the West.

-The rest of the world, however, loves this spicy seasoning!
+Today, the rest of the world, however, loves this spicy seasoning.

-Types exist such as the Japanese, German, Caribbean, Thailand, Vietnamese, and British Curry Powder to just name a few.
+Types of curry powders exist such as the Japanese, German, Caribbean, Thailand, Vietnamese, and British Curry Powder to just name a few.

 To make your own homemade curry powder, you will need a set of spices.

-Whole spices are more fragrant when you temper and grind them and that can make your spice blend all the more amazing!
+Entire spices are more fragrant when you temper and grind them, and that can make your spice blend all the more amazing!

 • cayenne pepper